Overview of the Treasurer’s Office

 The Office collects and disburses tax collections to appropriate governmental agencies and keeps all books, records and funds pertaining to the office ready for inspection by the County Commission, the State Department of Finance and Administration and the auditors.

-The Treasurer is the chair of the Sandoval Treasurer’s Investment Committee (STIC).
-The STIC meets on a quarterly basis.
+The Treasurer is the chair of the Sandoval County Investment Committee (SCIC).
+The SCIC meets on a quarterly basis.
 The Treasurer meets with the County Commission working as the Board of Finance on a quarterly basis.

 The Treasurer, with advice and consent of the County Board of Finance, has ultimate authority over investment of public funds.
 The Treasurer invests funds in accordance with the rules, regulations, statutes and the Sandoval County Investment Policy.